SergeyGubar/matrix-app/README.md

 ### What is this repository for? ###

-* Quick summary
-This repo is the source code of MatrixAndroidTask app.
-This app allows generates matrix N*N (based on the user's input) and displays it with fancy animations in the specific order
+* This is the Grid Version of the MatrixAndroid app.
+It displays whole table with the fancy animation

 ### How to use this app? ###
 * Download it and install on your phone